WHAT TO EXPECT

 Locating the SwXtchID and Requesting a License

-In order to receive a license file from swXtch.io Support, users will need to provide them with a cloudSwXtch ID number.
+In order to receive a license file from swXtch.io Support, users will need to provide a cloudSwXtch ID number.
 This is something that can be found in swx-top or through a command.

 Log in to the newly created cloudSwXtch VM.